MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 There are several requirements and things to consider before you begin migration:

-- You must register the Azure Stack HCI cluster with Azure before you can create new VMs.
-You can do this using Windows Admin Center or PowerShell.

-- All Windows PowerShell commands must be Run As Administrator.
+- All Windows PowerShell commands must be run As Administrator.

 - You must have domain credentials with administrator permissions for both source and destination clusters, with full rights to the source and destination Organizational Unit (OU) that contains both clusters.